VIDA-NYU/urban-data-provider/README.md

 Urban Data Integration - Data Provider
 ======================================

-This Java library is part of the **Urban Data Integeration** project.
+This Java library is part of the **Urban Data Integration** project.
 It provides functionality to download and transform (open urban) data sets from different data provider.

 Data Provider - Socrata